thombu/rabbiteasy/README.md

         .body("My message content");
 ```

-Note: Setting the body will also automatically adjust the Content-Type and encoding in the message properties.
+Note: Setting the body will also automatically adjust the content type and encoding in the message properties.

-Also, some convenient methods are provided to read a message's content.
+Also, a convenient method is provided to read a message's content and to transform it into the desired Java
+type directly.

 Reading content from a message: